Libensemble/libensemble/docs/platforms/cori.rst

 In many cases this may provide all the dependent packages you need (including mpi4py).
-Note that these packages are installed under the ``/global/common`` filesystem.
+Note that these packages are installed under the ``/global/common`` file system.
 This performs best for imported Python packages.

 Installing libEnsemble
 ----------------------